Update on Friday 13 March 2020

 Background reading: Appleton, L., Hall, H., Duff.
 A. & Raeside, R. (2018).
 UK public library roles and value: a focus group analysis.
 Journal of Librarianship and Information Science, 50(3), 275-283 (Full text freely available from the Edinburgh Napier repository and from the publisher with subscription access.)

 |11:30‑12:00||A visit to the ‘Scottish LIS Research Market’: an opportunity to network with academic LIS researchers by visiting stalls hosted by representatives from Edinburgh University; Edinburgh Napier University; Glasgow University; Robert Gordon University; and Strathclyde University|

-4-6 RIVAL network members will share updates on their work related to the impact and value of LIS research in unconference style
+4-6 RIVAL network members will share updates related to skills development

 |13:15‑14:00||Research into Practice case study 3